ErikCupal/triemoize/README.md

   'butter', 'eggs', 'sausages', 'pork', 'yoghurt', 'apple' ]

-getStringsLessThan(food) // The function was called
+getStringsLessThan(food, 6) // The function was called
-getStringsLessThan(food) // The result was taken from cache
+getStringsLessThan(food, 6) // The result was taken from cache
 ```

 ### Named arguments